hashicorp/terraform-website/content/source/docs/cloud/api/workspaces.html.md

 ### Readme

-Workspace resources include a `readme` field.
-When a workspace is VCS backed, that field is populated with the contents of the repository README.md file.
-This contents of this field is not filtered or sanitized.
+The workspace resource includes a `readme` attribute.
+When a workspace is VCS backed, that field is populated with the contents of the repository `README.md` file.
+The contents of this field is not filtered or sanitized.
 Terraform Cloud does this sanitization on the client-side.

 ### Sample Request